 It’s everything I discovered through completing 524 pieces of music in 17 months...distilled into a potent, powerful process of ever increasing improvement.

-If you’d like to make your music fly DURING a Summer of fun and games...YOU’VE FINALLY FOUND THE SOLUTION!
+If you’d like to make your music fly DURING any busy season...YOU’VE FINALLY FOUND THE SOLUTION!

 A simple set of steps Mike has designed to automatically deliver much better ideas in a lot less time...making deliberate practice fun, quick and easy.

 Each step is clearly delivered in a short, to the point video.
 No fluff or filler, just a clear and simple explanation of what to do and when to do it.

 You will also gain access to our coaching community so if you have questions or anything is unclear you won't be left high and dry.